neo-project/docs/docs/en-us/sc/test.md

-# Unit Testing
+# Testing

-You can use the [invokeScript](../reference/rpc/latest-version/api/invokescript.md) method provided by NEO-CLI for unit testing.
+You can use the [invokeScript](../reference/rpc/latest-version/api/invokescript.md) method provided by NEO-CLI for testing.

 ### Testing tool

-A unit test is initiated by a POST request.
+A test is initiated by a POST request.
 This section we use a common POST tool POSTMAN to do the  testing.
 You can write a POST tool for testing as well.

 After compiling your smart contract and getting the related script hash, you can use POSTMAN to test by following these steps: